.FLAC File Extension

 What is an FLAC file?

 A FLAC file is an audio file compressed in the Free Lossless Audio Codec (FLAC) format, which is an open-source lossless audio compression format.
-It is similar to an .MP3 file, but is compressed without any loss in quality or loss of any original audio data.
+It is similar to an .MP3 file, but is compressed without losing any quality or original audio data.

-FLAC reduces the size of digital audio by approximately 60 percent and is a widely supported format across the most popular platforms.
-The format is open source and developed by the Xiph.Org Foundation.
+FLAC reduces the size of digital audio by approximately 60 percent and is widely supported across popular platforms.
+The format is open-source and developed by the Xiph.Org Foundation.

 A FLAC Fingerprint file, which contains the filename and checksum information for a FLAC file, may be generated along with the FLAC file.
 This file is typically named ffp.txt and can be created using the following command:

-PC users can play FLAC files in a number of popular open-source media players, including VLC media player (cross-platform) and MPlayer (cross-platform). iOS and Android users can play FLAC files in VLC for iOS and VLC for Android, respectively.
+You can play FLAC files with various media players, including Microsoft Groove Music (Windows), VLC media player (multiplatform), and MPlayer (multiplatform). iOS and Android users can play FLAC files in VLC for iOS and VLC for Android, respectively.

 How to convert an FLAC file